SwissDataScienceCenter/renku/README.rst

     :alt: Documentation Status

-**Renga** is a highly-scalable & secure open software platform designed to foster multidisciplinary data (science) collaboration across mutually untrusted academic and industrial institutions.
+**Renga** is a highly-scalable & secure open software platform designed to foster multidisciplinary data (science) collaboration.

-The platform allow practitioners to:
+The platform allows practitioners to:

 * Securely manage, share and process large-scale data across untrusted parties operating in a federated environment.

-* Capture complete lineage automatically up to original raw data for detailed traceability (auditability & reproducibility).
+* Capture complete lineage automatically up to the original raw data for detailed traceability (auditability & reproducibility).